nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * `find_person` searches the name of the `Person` and `Group` that they are assigned to and will display them accordingly.
+* Note the following scenario:
+  * You have a person stored in FumbleLog, e.g a person named `Alex` and you used `find_person Alex` as a command.
+  * The person list is filtered to show all the persons with `Alex` in their name.
+  * You edit `Alex` name to be something else, e.g, `Bob`.
+  * `Alex` disappears form the person list.
+Do not worry, your data is not deleted, this is because your previous search term `Alex` no longer matches the new name of the person, `Bob`.
+  * To see `Bob` in the person list again, you can use the [list_persons](#listing-all-persons--listpersons) command to bring back the whole list of persons.
+* In contrast with the above scenario, using an [add_person](#adding-a-person-addperson) command will automatically bring back the whole list of persons, to show you that your new person has been added to FumbleLog.

 <br>